BJP Parliamentary Board to meet tomorrow to finalise candidates for Karnataka polls | Education

 The Congress has announced candidates for 166 out of total 224 seats, while JD(S) has announced one list of 93 candidates.

-The BJP that aims to come back to power with absolute majority, has set a target of winning at least 150 of the total 224 seats.
+The BJP, which aims to return to power with absolute majority, has set a target of winning at least 150 of the total 224 seats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)